ShreyaPrasad1209/CodingNotes/SemExam_OOPS.md

 * Through inheritance we can eliminate redundant code and extend the use of existing classes.
 * We can build programs from the standard working modules the communicate whith one another, rather than having to start writing everything from scratch.
 * The principle of data hiding helps the programmer to build secure programs.
-* It is possible to have multiple instances of an object to co-exts without any interference.
+* It is possible to have multiple instances of an object to co-exist without any interference.
 * The data centric design approach enables us to capture more details of a model.
 * Object oriented system can be easily upgraded from small to large systems
 * Message passing techniques for communication between objects makes the interface description with external systems much simpler.